-If water sampling results indicate that concentrations of target analytes are below their respective MSCs, no further action will be required.
-If water sampling results indicate that concentrations of target analytes are above their respective MSCs, additional site investigation(s), including but not limited to additional sampling, may be performed.
+If water sampling results indicate that concentrations of target analytes are below their respective MSCs, no further action will be required, and subsequent monitoring/sampling events will be conducted in accordance with the frequency structure outlined in Section 9.0.
+If water sampling results indicate that concentrations of target analytes are above their respective MSCs, subsequent monitoring/sampling events will be conducted in accordance with the frequency structure outlined in Section 9.0, and additional site investigation(s), including but not limited to additional sampling, may be performed.